vinorodrigues/bootstrap-dark-5/docs/darkmode.js.md

 Variable to store GDPR Consent.
 This setting drives the persistance mechanism.

-Used in [#saveValue][34] to determin if a cookie or the `localStorage` object should be used.
+Used in [#saveValue][34] to determine if a cookie or the `localStorage` object should be used.

--   Set to `true` when GDPR Consent has been given to enable storage to cookie _(useful in Server-Side knowlage of user preference)_
+-   Set to `true` when GDPR Consent has been given to enable storage to cookie _(useful in Server-Side knowledge of user preference)_
 -   The setter takes care of swapping the cookie and localStorage if appropriate
 -   Default is `false`, thus storage will use the browsers localStorage object _(Note: No expiry is set)_